pali101/fws-payments/README.md

 - *Purpose:* Provides a pool of funds for immediate, one-time payments that are not part of the regular payment stream.
 - *How it works:* The contract allows the operator to make one-time payments (e.g., onboarding fees, bonuses, penalties) directly from this bucket.
 These payments are deducted from `lockupFixed`.
 The client must ensure there is enough in `lockupFixed` to cover any planned or potential one-time payments.
 - *Use case:* A client agrees to pay a 5-token onboarding fee to the service provider at the start of the contract.
 This is set aside in `lockupFixed` and can be paid out immediately, independent of the payment stream.
+- *Note:* Unlike streaming lockup the fixed lockup is *not* reserved.
+When an account spends out of fixed lockup it reduces the lockup requirement and the overall lockup for that account.

 #### How They Work Together